osmandapp/web/main/docs/technical/osmand-file-formats/osmand-gpx.md

 # OsmAnd GPX

 The OsmAnd's GPX file format conforms to the GPX 1.1 specification with additional data written as extensions.

+OsmAnd uses XML namespace `osmand:` for all OsmAnd-specific tags.

 There are several sections of such data:

 ## Track appearance